manetu/temporal-clojure-sdk/doc/workflows.md

 ### Workflow Implementation Constraints

-Temporal uses the [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its threads and local variable values.
-In essence, every time a Workflow state has to be restored, its code is re-executed from the beginning.
-Note that during replay, successfully executed Activities are not re-executed as their results are already recorded in the Workflow event history.
+Temporal uses the [Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object, including its threads and local variable values.
+In essence, the Workflow code is re-executed from the beginning whenever a Workflow state requires restoration.
+During replay, successfully executed Activities are not re-executed but return the result previously recorded in the Workflow event history.

 Even though Temporal has the replay capability, which brings resilience to your Workflows, you should never think about this capability when writing your Workflows.
 Instead, you should focus on implementing your business logic/requirements and write your Workflows as they would execute only once.

-There are some things however to think about when writing your Workflows, namely determinism and isolation.
+There are some things, however, to think about when writing your Workflows, namely determinism and isolation.
 We summarize these constraints here:

 - Do not use any mutable global variables such as atoms in your Workflow implementations.
-This will assure that multiple Workflow instances are fully isolated.
+This will ensure that multiple Workflow instances are fully isolated.
 - Do not call any non-deterministic functions like non-seeded random or uuid-generators directly from the Workflow code.
 (Coming soon: SideEffect API)
-- Perform all IO operations and calls to third-party services on Activities and not Workflows, as they are usually non-deterministic in nature.
+- Perform all IO operations and calls to third-party services on Activities and not Workflows, as they are usually non-deterministic.
 - Do not use any programming language constructs that rely on system time.
 (Coming soon: API methods for time)
 - Do not use threading primitives such as clojure.core.async/go or clojure.core.async/thread.
 (Coming soon: API methods for async function execution)
 - Do not perform any operations that may block the underlying thread, such as clojure.core.async/<!!.
-  - There is no general need in explicit synchronization because multi-threaded code inside a Workflow is executed one thread at a time and under a global lock.
+  - There is no general need for explicit synchronization because multi-threaded code inside a Workflow is executed one thread at a time and under a global lock.
-  - This Clojure SDK provides integration with [promesa](https://github.com/funcool/promesa) with a few limitations (See [Promises](#promises)), for asynchronous integration with safe blocking operations, such as waiting on an Activity.
+  - This Clojure SDK provides integration with [promesa](https://github.com/funcool/promesa) with a few limitations (See [Promises](#promises)) for asynchronous integration with safe blocking operations, such as waiting on an Activity.
-- (Coming soon) Use versioning-support when making any changes to the Workflow code.
+- (Coming soon) Use versioning-support when making changes to the Workflow code.
 Without this, any deployment of updated Workflow code might break already running Workflows.
 - Don’t access configuration APIs directly from a Workflow because changes in the configuration might affect a Workflow execution path.
 Pass it as an argument to a Workflow function or use an Activity to load it.

 ## Registering Workflows

 By default, Workflows are automatically registered simply by declaring a (defworkflow).
-You may optionally manually declare specific Workflows to register when creating Workers (see [worker-options](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.worker#worker-options)).
+You may optionally manually specify Workflows to register when creating Workers (see [worker-options](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.worker#worker-options)).

-*It should be noted that the name of the workflow, the arguments and signals that the workflow accepts, and the data that the workflow returns are all part of a contract that you need to maintain across potentially long-lived instances.
-Therefore, the Workflow definition must be treated with care whenever code is refactored.*
+*It should be noted that the name of the Workflow, the arguments and signals that the Workflow accepts, and the data that the workflow returns are all part of a contract that you need to maintain across potentially long-lived instances.
+Therefore, refactoring code involving Workflow logic should be treated with care to avoid inadvertently breaking your contract.*

 ## Starting Workflow Executions

-In this Clojure SDK, Workflows are always started with the following flow:
+In this Clojure SDK, developers manage Workflows with the following flow:

 1. Invoke [create-workflow](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#create-workflow)
 2. Invoke [start](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#start) or [signal-with-start](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#signal-with-start).
-The `params` passed to these functions will be forwarded to the workflow and available as `args` in the request map of the Workflow.
+The `params` passed to these functions will be forwarded to the Workflow and available as `args` in the request map of the Workflow.
-3. Gather the asynchronous results with [get-result](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#get-result) which returns a promise and needs to be dereferenced.
+3. Gather the asynchronous results with [get-result](https://cljdoc.org/d/io.github.manetu/temporal-sdk/CURRENT/api/temporal.client.core#get-result), which returns a promise and requires dereferencing before the result value is realized.

 ### Example